Sarishti845/Rock-Paper-Scissors/README.md

 - Clean, responsive UI — no frameworks

 ## 🖼️ Screenshots
-Place these images in `assets/` (already created) and they will render here:

 <p align="center">
   <img src="assets/rps-win.png" width="70%" alt="Win state: You win!
 Your paper beats rock" />
 </p>